-The development of the Public Markets Action Plan includes an Interdivisional Working Group with representatives from different City of Toronto divisions, obtaining funding from various levels of government or third parties and revising existing work on the Public Markets sector.
+The development of the Public Markets Action Plan includes an Interdivisional Working Group with representatives from various City of Toronto divisions, collaborating on recommendations to support the Public Markets sector with input from community partners.
 This Action Plan is the first of its kind in Canada and North America.

 Working Definition